Georgia primary pits Pence-endorsed Brian Kemp against Trump-backed David Perdue

 Amid the record turnout, it appears there have been crossover voters, and CBS News estimates that about 35,000 GOP ballots were cast by people who voted in the Democratic primary in 2020.

-Trump on Friday reaffirmed his support for Perdue in a post on Truth Social, after reporting from NBC suggested Trump had given up on Perdue.
+Trump on Friday had reaffirmed his support for Perdue in a post on Truth Social, after reporting from NBC suggested Trump had given up on Perdue.
 "I am with David all the way because Brian Kemp was the WORST Governor in the Country on Election Integrity!"
 Trump wrote.

-He is scheduled to hold a tele-rally for Perdue on Monday night.
+At a campaign stop on Monday, Perdue seized on comments that Democratic gubernatorial candidate Stacey Abrams had made over the weekend, when she said Georgia is the "worst state in the country to live."

+"I am tired of hearing about being the best state in the country to do business when we are the worst state in the country to live," Abrams said, according to NBC News.
+"When you're No. 48 for mental health, when you're No. 1 for maternal mortality, when you have an incarceration rate that's on the rise and wages that are on the decline, then you are not the No. 1 place to live in the United States."

 Kemp has fiercely defended his role after the election.